AggieSportsAnalytics/scoreboard/README.md

 <br></br>
 The ASA brings basketball fans together, allowing them to connect with the game at a deeper level than possible before.
 It features games from all leages, all levels, and all countries.
 Ultimately, the ASA is the <i>first smart home device for the diehard sports fan</i>.
 <br></br>
-During this project, we took a heavily product-based approach during development.
+During the development of this project, our goal was to have a heavy focus on product.
 Accordingly, we made a commercial for the ASA, which you can watch <b><a href="https://youtu.be/1Y4P4fZu2cw" target="_blank">here 🎥</a>!</b>
 <br></br>

 # 🔑 Key Features